swyxio/swyxdotio/content/writing/nontechnical/two-words.md

 ## How to Figure Out Your Two Words

 Two Words is the ultimate microcopy.
 It is at once trivial, yet important (by sheer memetic value).
 Obviously it has high marketing value, but finding a good Two Words to hang your hat on for the life of your idea is not easy.
+[As Naval says](https://twitter.com/naval/status/1133452743614451712):

+> Become the best in the world at what you do.
+Keep redefining what you do until this is true.

+Authenticity is critical - nobody can compete with you at being you.

 One way to figure it out is have people repeat back your idea in their words, after you give your spiel.
 Your words don't matter, theirs do.
 You don't need to adopt exactly what they use, but a message that doesn't take after repeated attempts is a problem.